VFW Post 4298 Longaberger Basket Bingo Fundraiser

 Location: VFW Post 4298, 20 Cedar St, Dexter, Maine

-Veterans of Foreign Wars Post 4298 Auxiliary will have a Longaberger Basket Bingo Fundraiser at the Post home, 20 Cedar St., Mar 25th from 1:00 to 4:00 pm.
-Tickets are $25.00 and may be purchased in advance by calling Dorothy at 270-0284 or purchased at the door while they last.
-Additionally a silent auction and raffle will be held at the event.
-All proceeds are to help fund the arrival of the Vietnam Veterans LLC Moving Wall, which will be on display at Ellms Field in Dexter May 11 – May 16 2017.
+Veterans of Foreign Wars Post 4298 Auxiliary will have a Longaberger Basket Bingo Fundraiser at the Post home, 20 Cedar St. Dexter, Mar 25th from 1:00-4:oo pm.
+Tickets are $25.00 and may be purchased in advance by calling Dorothy at 270-0284, or may be purchased at the door.
+Additionally a silent auction, raffle and bake sale will be held at the event.
+Doors open at 12:00pm.
+All proceeds are to help fund the arrival of the Vietnam Veterans LLC Moving Wall, which will be on display at Ellms Field in Dexter May 11-May 16 2017.

 This post was contributed by a community member.
 Submit your news →